PhantomChain/docs/docs/core/development.md

 ## Database

-ARK Core stores all the blockchain data in a database.
-You could read more about it, in the [database section](https://docs.ark.io/core/database.html#introduction).
+PHANTOM Core stores all the blockchain data in a database.
+You could read more about it, in the [database section](https://docs.phantom.org/core/database.html#introduction).

-For development, you could use our ready-to-use [Docker Compose](https://docs.docker.com/compose/) configurations, following the instructions at [Docker section](https://docs.ark.io/core/docker.html).
+For development, you could use our ready-to-use [Docker Compose](https://docs.docker.com/compose/) configurations, following the instructions at [Docker section](https://docs.phantom.org/core/docker.html).

 ## Starting a node

 If you want to start a node which consists of a relay and forger you can use any of the following commands (inside `packages/core`).

-- `yarn start` => `~/.ark`
+- `yarn start` => `~/.phantom`
 - `yarn start:mainnet` => `packages/core/lib/config/networks/mainnet`
 - `yarn start:devnet` => `packages/core/lib/config/networks/devnet`
 - `yarn start:testnet` => `packages/core/lib/config/networks/testnet`